There will be times when you have to shut down others’ good ideas, reject their propositions, and critique the things they’ve worked hard in building.

 On the road toward the best ideas, auxiliary ones will fall by the wayside.
-They’ll be sacrificed for better ones to come through and become the norm.
-As a facilitator of positive growth, you’ll sometimes find yourself in positions that dictate you to make decisions.
-You can find yourself leading others, being a central decision maker, or a trusted adviser.
-Knowing how to critique the things that others hold dear to their hearts will be an important skill to possess.
+They’ll be sacrificed for better ones to rise up and become the norm.
+As a facilitator of positive growth, you’ll sometimes find yourself in positions that dictate you to make tough emotional decisions.
+You can find yourself leading others, being a central decision maker, or a trusted adviser who has to select the better option between multiple good ones.

 There are people who are skilled in operating by way of quantifiable truth.
 They’re good at collecting evidence and forming arguments infused with good, reliable sources.
 They’re good at proving mediocre ideas, theories, and actions wrong with ones which are more aligned with truth.

 What Intrinsic Factors Make Their Ideas, Habits, and Actions Good

 An itch you’ll have to scratch will be one of validating others’ ideas in some form.
 Even if you have unsurpassed evidence for why what they believe, do, or possess is bad, hold tight for just a bit.
 First, focus on the aspects of what you seek to critique which enticed them to love it in the first place.
 Mention the intrinsically good aspects of what you’re attempting to disprove.
 Mention all the benefits.

 Finding things which are intrinsically good is not difficult to do with an open mind.
 Simply focus on what possible reasons others have for liking a certain thing, idea, or behavior.
 Describe those reasons right back to them to validate your understanding of their psychology.
 They’ll go on to perceive you to be in tune with their truth, as truth to them, entails realizing the intrinsically good traits of what they possess, believe, or do.

 Think about how a dog’s setting or environment entices it to bark and attack.
-Think about how the roads make one specific car less effective than another in certain aspects.
-Think about what about the wind, rain, and sun, make one type of roof tile a better option than another.
+Think about how the status and structure of roads make one car less effective than another in certain respects.
+Think about what about the wind, rain, and sun make one type of roof tile a better option than another.

 Try not to present shortcomings as native to the thing you’re critiquing.
 Make it known that the car you’re critiquing in this instance, would be an amazing car if it were subject to different variables.
 Ensure to mention that you’ve seen the violent dog act kindly toward its owner and their kids, and that it must be an amazing dog when strangers aren’t around.

 Motivate the people whose beloved things you criticize to evaluate how those things fit in the world that surrounds them.
 Rather than having them leave the conversation with you in a defensive mindset, attempt to establish one of growth.
 Be balanced and sensitive to emotion in your approach of critiquing the things that others like.